dfinity/portal/docs/developer-docs/backend/troubleshooting.md

 ## Reinstalling dfx

-Many of the bugs you might encounter can be addressed by uninstalling and reinstalling the `dfx` command-line interface.
-Here are a few ways to reinstall `dfx`.
+Many of the bugs you might encounter can be addressed by uninstalling and reinstalling the IC SDK.
+Here are a few ways to reinstall the IC SDK.

-If you only have one version of `dfx` installed in your development environment, you can usually run the following command to uninstall and reinstall the latest version of `dfx`:
+If you only have one version of the IC SDK installed in your development environment, you can usually run the following command to uninstall and reinstall the latest version of IC SDK:

     ~/.cache/dfinity/uninstall.sh && sh -ci "$(curl -sSL https://internetcomputer.org/install.sh)"

-If you have modified the location of the `dfx` binary, you might want run the following command to uninstall the version of `dfx` that is in your PATH, then reinstall the latest version of `dfx`:
+If you have modified the location of the IC SDK binary (the binary is titled `dfx`), you might want run the following command to uninstall the version of IC SDK that is in your PATH, then reinstall the latest version of IC SDK:

     rm -rf ~/.cache/dfinity && rm $(which dfx) && sh -ci "$(curl -sSL https://internetcomputer.org/install.sh)"